zenkavi/DescribedVsLearned_extensions/00_replication/taskTranslationToGorilla.md

     - Block of 60 probabilities for each run is shuffled in `SetupSession.m` L129
     - Lotteries are determined by first appending the 20 lotteries to make an array with sufficient values for the number of trials in the run and then shuffling this new array.
 Each lottery appears 3 times in each run but with a randomly chosen relevance
     - Reward probabilities for both fractals are pre-computed (independently for each fractal) before each run for the 60 trials of the run within the drift boundaries
-    - ITIs for the 60 trials of the run are also determined in advance from a random shuffling of an array with 60 values ranging between 4 and 7
+    - ITIs for the 60 trials of the run are also determined in advance from a random shuffling of an array with 60 values ranging between 4 and 7.
+Then, in `RunTrial.m` they are incremented by the remainder from the previous trial when presenting the fixation screen
   - Red box around the rewarded attribute of chosen bundle
   - Fractal outcomes after each trial
   - Trial reward after each trial